JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

   - TXT record for domain verification done by the App Service
 3. Create certificate for App Gateway
 4. Deploy Azure infrastructure assets
-5. Create post-deployment DNS records
+5. Create post-deployment DNS record
   - A record for the domain pointing to the public IP of the Application Gateway
 6. Test the setup